Last updated: May 15, 2024

 2. Previan’s Business and Structure

-The Reporting Entities’ business segments include the following:
+The Reporting Entities’ business units include the following:

-• Diagnostic and Remote Monitoring Technologies (DRMT), which consists of designing, producing and distributing advanced phased array ultrasonic testing, eddy current array, and other ultrasonic and electromagnetic equipment including instruments, sensors, software and robotic solutions to key industries such as aerospace, energy, mining, power generation, and transportation.
+- Advanced Non-Destructive Testing (NDT) Equipment, which consists of Eddyfi Technologies’ activities in designing, producing and distributing advanced phased array ultrasonic testing, eddy current array, and other ultrasonic and electromagnetic equipment including instruments, sensors, software and robotic solutions to key industries such as aerospace, energy, mining, power generation, and transportation.

-• Technologies as a Services (TaaS), which consists of providing ultra-high-tech diagnostic inspection solutions, advanced data analysis and integrity assessment services for ensuring the safety and longevity of energy sector infrastructure assets.
+- Advanced Application-Specific Integrated Inspection, which consists of NDT Global’s activities in providing ultra-high-tech diagnostic inspection solutions, advanced data analysis and integrity assessment services for ensuring the safety and longevity of energy sector infrastructure assets.

 3. Reporting Entities’ Supply Chains